TestAndWin/rp-rower/README.md

 ## User Interface
 - Connect with a device like a tablet to the rower, the server is running on port ```5000```.
 - Click on Start button and start rowing :-)

+## Ideas to improve
+- Show charts with the data.